 Teeth Grinding FAQs

-Does teeth grinding go away on its own?
+Does grinding stop on its own?